What’s old is new again. Tariffs are in the news and in the public eye again, especially as they threaten to destabilize international trade.

 We compete on the basis of attributes (and there are many) that truly distinguish us in our customers’ eyes.
 And not on artificial barriers created by a form of tariff.

 We’ve built an autonomous, fully redundant, highly available virtual server platform that can survive most any single hardware failure without interruption.
-It’s the evolution of high availability (we call it Intelligent Availability) and it closes all the gaps in traditional systems to ensure that your infrastructure is configured for optimal performance in mission critical IT environments.
-We call our platform the Anvil and it’s totally open.
-There’s no software licencing fees or other restrictions.
+It’s the evolution of high availability (we call it Intelligent Availability®) and it closes all the gaps in traditional systems to ensure that your infrastructure is configured for optimal performance in mission critical IT environments.
+We call our platform the Anvil! and it’s totally open.
+There’s no software licensing fees or other restrictions.
 Anyone can download, install, run or even audit the source code.
 Our software is tightly integrated with a fully redundant hardware architecture which is also open.
 We’ve validated our software against many brands of COTS hardware, so the choice is wide open.

 We’ve built up our reputation by using a community-powered approach to provide reliable and high-performing availability solutions.